nolauren/2018introdh/lab06_network1.md

 ```

 For a list of all the available codes, see [this table](https://github.com/statsmaths/dh_network_lab/blob/master/issue_codes.csv).
-You can select as many issues as you want by seperating them with commas in the
+You can select as many issues as you want by separating them with commas in the
 call to the function `select_topic_cites`.
 You can also re-run just this function
 with new codes to modify the plots in the next step.